The Badger loves numbers. He especially loves monitoring data trends data so that he can make informed decisions about PPC campaign optimization.

 This metric is heavily dependent on a few different factors, especially competition level.
 Greater competition will lead to higher CPCs because you’re bidding against other sellers to win the best placement for your ad in front of searching customers.
 Make sure you’ve optimized your campaigns to get the lowest CPC.

-Lastly, let’s take a look at how average CPC evolves over time.
+Lastly, let’s look at how average CPC evolve over time.
 While less stable than CTR, you can usually find it somewhere in the $0.50 to $1 range.

 Average Conversion RateYour conversion rate is the percentage of clicks on your ad that convert into sales.